bparanj/crystal/electronics/book/electrical-field-vs-energy.md

 You can think of the electric field like a grid or a map that shows how a test charge would move if placed in that space.
 The lines help visualize the forces acting on charges without physically seeing them.

 Visualizing electrical energy can be done through several conceptual models, as it's not directly visible like an object, but its effects can be illustrated.
-Here are a few ways to think about it:

 1. Stored Energy in Capacitors:

    - Imagine a capacitor as a bucket storing water (energy).
 When fully charged, the capacitor holds electrical energy between its plates, and when released (discharged), that energy flows through a circuit, similar to water being poured out.